stuntrally/stuntrally3/docs/EditorExportRoR.md

    Adjust if needed.
 Press Save there.
 Export, test and repeat if needed.
    For example, often adjusted:
    - Road terrain layer, check look on Layers tab (alt-T).
+     - You can specify own RoR road texture on Layers tab, picking it in unused (e.g. last 6th) slot, not enabled.
    - Road height offset, moves all bridges up/down.
-To adjust bridge entries step.
+To adjust bridge entries and avoid step.
    - Fluids, if Auto fails, set to either None or Manual and set height.
-   - Trees density.
+   - Trees or grass density.
 E.g. reduce if too much or lags in RoR.

 ----